kaushikshivam-stack/beginner-portfolio-html-css/README.md

-# 🌐 Beginner-portfolio websites – HTML & CSS.
+# 🌐 Personal Portfolio Website – HTML & CSS

-This is my beginner-level portfolio website created using HTML and CSS while learning web development.
+This is my beginner-level personal portfolio website created using HTML and CSS while learning web development.

 ## 🔧 Technologies Used
 - HTML5